wineforever/3d-fractal-tree/readme.md

 In the new version, I integrate the class library as a control.
 Now it supports drag, rotate, and scale without additional code. e.g:

-1. Right click toolbox, click options, and in the .Net Framework Components tab, click Browse to import the class library DLL file.
+1. Right click toolbox, click options, and in the **.Net Framework Components** tab, click Browse to import the class library DLL file.

    (another way: if there is an error prompt for the above operation, drag the DLL file directly to the custom control bar.)

-2. Drag a new "client" control into the form to adjust its "_RenderMod"  attribute is transformed to 2D or 3D rendering mode.
+2. Drag a new "client" control into the form to adjust its **_RenderMod**  attribute is transformed to 2D or 3D rendering mode.

 3. Call: